[2025] Do You Need a License for The Ha Giang Loop?

 Always keep your original passport with you in case the police need to verify your identity.

-According to the Vietnamese traffic law, you can ride a motorbike with an engine size under 50cc without a license.
-If the engine is 50cc or above, a valid driver’s license is required.
+Under Vietnamese traffic law, you can ride a motorbike with an engine size below 50cc without a license.
+Anything 50cc or above requires a valid driver’s license.

-However, a 50cc bike is far too underpowered for the Ha Giang Loop, which features numerous steep mountain passes, lengthy uphill climbs, sharp hairpin turns, and rough surfaces.
-At Lila, our riders exclusively use 150cc+ motorbikes, which have sufficient power to handle climbs and provide more control on the descents.
+However, a 50cc bike is not strong enough for the Ha Giang Loop.
+The route includes steep mountain passes, long uphill climbs, sharp turns and rough surfaces.
+At Lila, we use motorbikes from 150cc because they provide the power and control needed for safe riding.

 Many travelers still rent motorbikes without a valid license, hoping to avoid the police checkpoints.
 However, based on Lila’s experience, Ha Giang has so many checkpoints that slipping through is nearly impossible.